LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 * There were few website sessions for this service compared to other services (particularly waste) which suggests that people are more inclined to phone
 * There are some use cases in triaging calls and payments (which would require more robust integrations).
 More feasible solutions may include user updates via AI-based SMS

 A key question arising from analyzing revenues and benefits as a service is "is it right to bundle them together?"
-They are very different services and user journeys captured under that with different teams.
+They are very different services and with different user journeys captured under that involving different teams.

 ## Next Steps